yashraje16/Rotten-Tomatoes-Prediction-Model/README.md

 # Rotten-Tomatoes-Prediction-Model

-This project is used to predict different movie genres using machine Learning Algorithms
+This project is used to predict different movie genres using Naive bayes, SVM, Logistic Regression,KNN, and random Forest Algorithms.